 Whatever your intention or desire is for that one interaction, you tell them at the beginning of the conversation.

-When you state intentions from the start, this stops their mind from wondering WHY you are talking to them about that subject.
-Most of the time, it'll be a relief for them to know the reason for having the conversation.
+When you state intentions from the start, this stops their mind from wondering why you are talking to them about that subject.
+It puts them at ease.
+Most of the time, it'll be a relief for the other person to know the reason for having the conversation.

 You should know: We care about your privacy and will never sell or share your information with anyone.
 As a bonus, you'll also be added to our mailing list so we can continue to send you valuable content and goodies!
 If at any time you wish to unsubscribe you can do so at the bottom of the email.